From happy customers

 • Onboard & pontoon facilities: Most vessels and pontoons offer air-conditioned lounges, sun decks, freshwater showers, change rooms, toilets, and licensed bars.
 Pontoons feature snorkel platforms, underwater observatories, semi-subs, glass-bottom boats, and shaded areas.

 • Family & accessibility: Many tours have lifeguards, shallow pools, kids’ play zones, and provide flotation devices.
-Some pontoons and vessels are wheelchair accessible—check ahead for details.
+Some pontoons and vessels are wheelchair accessible.

 Tourists snorkelling in clear blue waters of Great Barrier Reef during full day cruise from Cairns.